 Bare-Root Fruiting & Flowering Trees:

-Dig a hole about 3 feet wide and as deep as the longest root.
-The graft union must remain about 4 to 6 inches above the soil line once the soil has settled.
+Dig a hole about three feet wide and as deep as the longest root.
+The graft union must remain about four to six inches above the soil line once the soil has settled.

 - Set soil aside and create a mixture of one-third Master Nursery® Bumper Crop or Master Nursery® Gold Rush to two-thirds native soil.